Ryde Academy: History

 Education on the school site began with Ryde High School which was a 13–18 school built and opened in 1964 to accommodate the expanding population of Ryde, the largest town on the Isle of Wight.
 The school was successful in achieving a Specialist Languages Status and a Media and Arts Specialism.
 In 2008 the Isle of Wight education authority decided to abolish the tripartite education system (of First schools, Middle Schools and High Schools) and instead adopt the two stage, Primary School and Secondary school model used by the majority of authorities in England.
 According to the new two stage model Ryde High School would be extended from the 712 pupils of 13–18 age range, and it would become an Academy for 1200 pupils aged 11–18.

 Academy chains were invited to bid for the contract to run the new Ryde Academy 11–18 school.
 The contract was won by Academies Enterprise Trust which took over Ryde Academy (and also two other schools on the Isle of Wight: Sandown Bay Academy and Weston Academy) in 2012.

 In 2014, Ryde Academy was successful in acquiring the site of a local primary school which was closing, and this became the new Haylands Sixth Form Centre.

 The last headteacher of Ryde High School was Linda McGowan.
 The first Principal of Ryde Academy was Rob Hoddle who resigned in 2013.
 He was replaced by the Vice Principal, Debbie Price, who became acting Principal in Nov 2013 until a new principal could be appointed.
 Dr Rory Fox was appointed as Executive Principal to provide external support to Mrs Price.
 Eric Jackson took over leadership of the Academy in January 2015, and Joy Ballard was appointed as Principal for September 2015.

+In early 2024, Joy Ballard took a step back from the school.
+A spokesperson for Academy Enterprise Trust said: "Mrs Ballard has been away from work for personal reasons."
+AET has not commented if she will return to the school, leaving Vice Principal Will Doyle to lead the school with assistance from AET.
+It was later announced that Joy Ballard had decided to retire from teaching after 30 years.

+In late 2024, the new Principal was announced to be former Vice Principal Will Doyle with other staff stepping up to take his previous position.

+With Will Doyle taking over as principal, and AET rebranding as Lift Schools, it was announced that Ryde Academy would be renamed to Lift Ryde from the start of the 2025-26 school term.
+As of 2025, these changes are occurring.